 We are hoping that by showcasing the Thamp̄ restoration at Cannes, it will give new life to the work of a true artist like Aravindan whose work must not be forgotten.

-“Restored by the Film Heritage Foundation, The Film Foundation’s World Cinema Project, Cineteca di Bologna at Prasad Corporation Pvt.
-Ltd’s Post – Studios, Chennai and L’Immagine Ritrovata Laboratory, and in association with the producer General Pictures and the family of Aravindan Govindan.”
+“Restored by Film Heritage Foundation, The Film Foundation’s World Cinema Project, Fondazione Cineteca di Bologna at Prasad Corporation Pvt.
+Ltd’s Post – Studios, Chennai and L’Immagine Ritrovata Laboratory, and in association with Producer K. Ravindranathan Nair of General Pictures and the family of Aravindan Govindan.”

 Thamp̄ was restored using the best surviving element: a Dupe Negative struck from a 35mm print preserved at the National Film Archive of India.
 A second 35mm print with English subtitles was used as a reference.

 Funding supported by Prasad Corporation Pvt.
 Ltd. and Film Heritage Foundation.

 Thamp̄ (The Circus Tent), India, 1978, Aravindan Govindan

 129 minutes, B&W, Malayalam, English Subtitles, Aspect Ratio 1.37

 Script: Aravindan Govindan, Cinematographer: Shaji N. Karun, Sound: Devadas, Editor: A. Ramesan, Music: Kavalam Narayana Panicker and M.G.
 Radhakrishnan, Production House: General Pictures, Kollam, Producer: K. Ravindranathan Nair